 August – Herefordshire Country Fair

-September – On your way to the Abergavenny or Ludlow Food Festivals
+September – Visit Herefordshire on your way to the Abergavenny Food Festival or Ludlow Food Festival

 This post was originally published in August 2016 and has since been updated to reflect recent changes.